living will example living will example

 A living will details specific medical treatments desired or refused if someone becomes incapacitated.
 It addresses end-of-life care, life-sustaining measures, and pain management.

 A Durable Power of Attorney (DPOA) for healthcare designates an agent to make medical decisions on behalf of an individual.
 This agent can respond to medical situations not explicitly covered in the living will.
 The DPOA offers flexibility in decision-making, whereas the living will provides direct instructions.
-They’re complementary, often used together to ensure comprehensive coverage of medical preferences.
+They’re complementary and often used together to ensure comprehensive coverage of medical preferences.

 Living Will vs. Do Not Resuscitate (DNR) Orders